utkarshjaulkar/To-Do-List/README.md

 # To-Do-List
-It is todo list app
+Its a todo list app